hainesgreg/100-days-of-code/log.md

 **Thoughts:** I now have a good handel on the above concepts, still have a bit mote work to do on if/elif/else, wil have another hour on this subject tomorrow before moving on.

-**Todays Output** Today ive been working on writing a BMI calculator and also an app to tell you if i given year is a leap year.
+**Todays Output:** Today ive been working on writing a BMI calculator and also an app to tell you if i given year is a leap year.

 ### Day 0: February 30, 2016 (Example 2)